-There are different accounts in which a term deposit can be created.
+There are different accounts in which a GIC can be created.
 It’s important to know which one is going to work best for you so before you create a term, it’s best to talk to an advisor.

 Opening a term through your Registered Retirement Savings Plan (RRSP) is best when your timeline is long.
 That is, you don’t plan on taking the money out until you retire.
 There are a few other things you can use your RRSP for, like making a redemption under the First Time Homebuyer’s Plan.